reece-b4/pets-and-owners-old/README.md

    - `order` - can accept `asc` or `desc` (defaults to `asc` when the query isn't given.)
    - `max_age` - user can choose to only bring pets younger than passed query
    - `min_age` - user can choose to only bring pets older than passed query
+   - `search` - user can pass a searchTerm that will filter pets to only include those who have the searchTerm in *any* of their properties